rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/0-0-readme.md

 That is, each tree is isomorphic to a hierarchy of subtrees.
 Because of that, this isomorphism will be referred to as **the T-Ht isomorphism**.

-Note that, since the set of nodes of an induced subtree is equal to the scope of the subtree's root, the T-Ht isomorphism can be understood to already be covered by the T-Hs isomorphism.
-That is because the definition of the input tree and all of its induced subtrees is embedded into the sets of nodes in the trees in Ht and the relationships between them.
+Note that, since the set of nodes of each induced subtree is equal to the scope of its root, the T-Ht isomorphism can be understood to be already covered by the T-Hs isomorphism.
+That is because the definition of the input tree and all of its induced subtrees is embedded into the sets of nodes of the trees in Ht, and the relationships between them.

 Note that the induced subtree that has the source tree's root as its root is an element in Ht.
 That is, the source tree T itself is a tree in Ht.
 Because